The Procrustean Bed of Time Series: The Optimization Bias in Point-wise Loss Functions: Gradient Analysis of Discrete Fourier Transform

-\textit{Interpretation:} This result is theoretically profound.
-The gradient depends \textbf{solely on the phase of the error}, completely ignoring the magnitude scale.
-This effectively acts as a \textbf{``Spectral Whitener"} during backpropagation, applying uniform gradient pressure across all frequencies regardless of their energy.
-This prevents high-energy low-frequency components from dominating the optimization, a key advantage over $\ell_2$ based losses.
+\textit{Interpretation:} The gradient depends on the phase of the error spectrum and normalizes out its magnitude.
+This applies more uniform gradient pressure across frequencies and prevents high-energy components from fully dominating the update, a key distinction from $\ell_2$-based losses.

 \textbf{Gradient of Error Phase:} Similarly, the gradient for the error phase focuses purely on rotational alignment: